nmenant/ci-cd-env-setup/README.md

 If you switch off/pause off your VMs, you'll need to restart some of your components:

 * the gitlab/jenkins/consul containers should restart automatically since they have been started with the option *--restart always*
 * You'll need to start again minishift.
-To do this, just run again the command
+To do this, just run again the command in the *ci-cd-env-setup* folder

-    ./build-env.sh minishift
+    build-env.sh minishift

 Update Consul
 -------------